-ltem Uncertainties Effect if actual results differ from assumptions value of promised retirement benefits to pay pensions depend number of complex judgements relating to t discount rate used, the which salaries are proje to increase, changes in retirement ages, mortal rates and expected retu pension fund assets.
-A f consulting actuaries is engaged to provide the with expert advice about • The effects on the net pension liability of changes in individual assumptions can be measured.
-For instance: retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £50.4m a 0.1% increase in assumed earnings inflation would increase the value of liabilities by approximately £3.9m a one-year increase in assumed life expectancy would increase the liability by approximately £107.2m.
+ltem Uncertainties Effect if actual results differ from assumptions Actuarial present value of promised retirement benefits Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of consulting actuaries is engaged to provide the Fund with expert advice about the assumptions to be applied.
+The effects on the net pension liability of changes in individual assumptions can be measured.
+For instance: a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £50.4m a 0.1% increase in assumed earnings inflation would increase the value of liabilities by approximately £3.9m a one-year increase in assumed life expectancy would increase the liability by approximately £107.2m.